[Interview] How Samsung’s Neo QLED is Bringing About Next-Level Watching Experiences

 Samsung’s TVs have been number one in the global market for 15 consecutive years.
 This achievement illustrates the synergy between the different innovations the company develops for each of its products, and how they work together to consistently provide the viewing experiences that users expect.
 The Neo QLED, a TV in a whole new league of its own, was made possible only due to the company’s existing work into developing advanced display technologies.

 “Neo QLED isn’t simply a display made out of small LEDs,” highlighted Engineer Kyehoon Lee.
 “From including small yet effective elements to developing precise screen control, there are so many different technologies that have converged in the Neo QLED to bring beautiful display screen experiences to users.
 We’re very excited to see how our team’s efforts in research and development over the years have finally led to such an achievement in display technology.”

-“In the past, some people felt uncomfortable with large-screen TVs, as they wouldn’t be able to see all the pixels on-screen vividly and this led to visual discomfort,” noted Bonggeun Lee.
+“In the past, some people felt uncomfortable with large-screen TVs, as they wouldn’t be able to so vividly see all the pixels on-screen and this lead to visual discomfort,” noted Bonggeun Lee.
 “However, Neo QLED is a TV that has reached the technological level that allows for satisfying viewing experiences across the board.
 In line with the leading trends within the TV market that prioritize ultra-large screens, we will continue to work towards realizing the perfect picture quality on a large screen.”

 Samsung’s Neo QLED, which presents its contents to users as if it were actually right there in front of their eyes, has been realized with the aim of opening up a new era for displays.
 Following this, it won’t be too long until we can all enjoy next-level viewing experiences right in our own living rooms.